-For every dollar that you earn, you contribute 20% every month to your CPF account.
+For almost all Singaporean employee, you contribute 20% every month to your CPF account for every dollar you earn.
 Your employer contributes an additional 17%, which makes the total CPF contribution rate a whopping 37% (subject to the CPF contribution cap of $6,000 of your monthly salary).
 This is a significant amount of forced savings every month that goes into your CPF accounts, and it’s important to know what you can do with it.

 While CPF contributions are primarily meant for you to accumulate enough money to enjoy your retirement, there are a few ways to withdraw your CPF monies and use them prior to retirement if you need the extra money.